etiennelord/TaxonomicalLoss/data/README.txt

 | DeepWeeds.tar.gz          | A selection of images from the DeepWeeds dataset*                 |
 | PlantSeedlings.tar.gz     | A selection of images from the PlantSeedlings dataset**           |

-Note: Images have been resized from their original size to either 512x512px (WPD) or 256 x 256 px (DeepWeeds and PlantSeedlings).
+Note: Images have been resized from their original size to either 512x512px (WPD), 256 x 256 px (DeepWeeds) and 64 x 64 px (PlantSeedlings).
 * Olsen, Alex, Dmitry A. Konovalov, Bronson Philippa, Peter Ridd, Jake C. Wood, Jamie Johns, Wesley Banks et al. "DeepWeeds: A multiclass weed species image dataset for deep learning."
 Scientific reports 9, no. 1 (2019): 2058.
 ** Giselsson, T. M., Jørgensen, R. N., Jensen, P. K., Dyrmann, M., & Midtiby, H. S. (2017).
 A public image database for benchmark of plant seedling classification algorithms. arXiv preprint arXiv:1711.05458.